-Georgia Hall: All you need to know about new Women's Open champion
+Georgia Hall: All you need to know about the Women's Open champion

 By Keith Jackson